KonradHoeffner/hdt/paper.md

 # Summary

-We present the Rust library hdt-rs (named "hdt" in the context of Rust libraries, such as [on crates.io](https://crates.io/crates/hdt)) for the Header Data Triples (HDT) binary RDF compression format described by @hdt2012 and @hdt2013.
+We present the Rust library hdt-rs (named "hdt" in the context of Rust libraries, such as [on crates.io](https://crates.io/crates/hdt)) for the Header Dictionary Triples (HDT) binary RDF compression format.
 This allows writing high-performance Rust applications that load and query HDT files using triple patterns.
 Existing Rust applications using the Sophia [@sophia] library can easily and drastically reduce their RAM usage by using the provided Sophia HDT adapter.